 At the same time, his artistic approach is enriched by his career at the helm of a Montreal company that he has brought to the world stage as a leader in employee recognition and rewards.

 A prolific artist, Peter W. Hart permanently exhibits his work at his own self-titled gallery located in the heart of Old Montreal.
-This is where he stays in touch with some 800 collectors from close to 30 different countries.
+This is where he stays in touch with some 1000 collectors from over 30 different countries.
 He also participates in group exhibitions and holds workshops with various charities.